dlu-ch/dlb/doc/faq.rst

 SCons detects dependencies *before* it runs a tool.
 It does so by scanning input files, roughly mimicking the tool to be run potentially. dlb detects dependencies *after* a redo of a :term:`tool instance`.
-It uses information provided by the tool itself (e.g. the list of include file directly from the compiler), which is much more precise and also much faster.
+It uses information provided by the tool itself (e.g. the list of include file directly from the compiler), which is much more accurate and also much faster.

 dlb is faster [#speedofscons1]_ and is designed for easy extension.